Shahanshahsidd208/KSP-Profile-Analysis-dashboard/README.md

 - Implement a structured method to score officers based on factors such as pending and convicted cases, determining each factor's weightage for the overall score.
 - Provide officers with feedback ranging from outstanding to poor based on their scores, aiding in improvement and recognizing excellence.

-This roadmap outlines the planned features and improvements to enhance the functionality and effectiveness of the system.